ISISComputingGroup/ibex_developers_manual/Quick-Deploy.md

 Script is `installation_and_upgrade/instrument_install_latest_build_only.bat`.

-On demo you must then run create ICP binaries
+On demo (and any instrument which has labview modules but needs icp binaries) you must then run:

+ ...\EPICS\create_icp_binaries.bat